Healthcare in Estonia: Child support

 Upon giving birth, the Estonian government grants one of the parents 100% of their former salary for 18 months, plus 320 Euros of one-time support per child.
 After 18 months, the parent has the right to resume her/his former position.
 In addition, the parent and child receive free healthcare.
 Parents who did not work before giving birth (unemployed, students, etc.) receive 278 Euros a month; the top salary is capped at 2,157 Euros a month.
 These measures, which have been in force from 2005, have not been proven to have had a major positive effect on the birth rate in Estonia, which has increased already since 2001.

 Those policy measures concentrate on the first 18 months of the child's life.
 After 18 months, the monthly state support to a child goes down to 60 Euros a month (for the first two children) and 100 euros (from third child on), plus free healthcare.
 There are many exceptions and added bonuses to the rule.
 For example, the child of a single parent receives additional sum of 19.18 Euros of child support.
 The child of an army member receives 300 Euros a month, and children in foster families receive 240 Euros a month.
 Despite considerable variation and fluctuations in the support to the family with children, the majority of Estonian families do not face great hardships and the State of The World's Mothers 2011 report ranked Estonia as the 18th best country in the world to be a mother, ahead of countries like Canada and the United States.
-According to the CIA World Factbook, Estonia has the lowest maternal death rate in the world.
+The 2014 report ranked the neighboring Finland as the best country to be a mother in.
+According to the CIA World Factbook, Estonia has the 166th lowest maternal death rate in the world.